 PICA-111: This area consists of several sites with groundwater and soil contaminations.
 The Proposed Plan for PICA-111 is forthcoming.

 Picatinny Lake: Picatinny Lake was removed from the Lakes Group due to differences in the proposed work at this site and scheduling logistics.
 The Proposed Plan for Picatinny Lake is forthcoming.

 45 Site Group: The 45 Site group is composed of 45 sites with varying levels of soil contamination.
 These sites will be addressed in several forthcoming Proposed Plans.

-Combined IRP/MMRP Sites: Sites including the 600 Hill Waste Pit, the Mortar and Skeet Range, and assorted MMRP Sites are currently undergoing Feasibility Studies for both chemical contaminants and munitions components.
+Combined IRP/MMRP Sites: Sites including the Mortar and Skeet Range and assorted MMRP Sites are currently undergoing Feasibility Studies for both chemical contaminants and munitions components.